Bhart97/CDE-project/module/part a/README.md

 Note:
 - You are not required to have an IDE for programming, but [Visual Studio Code](https://code.visualstudio.com/) is a beginner-friendly, lightweight text editor that is IDE-like when given the appropriate plugins.
-- For Windows OS, it is strongly recommended to have [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) with your preferred Linux distribution installed or alternatively download [Git Bash](https://git-scm.com/).
+- For Windows OS, it is strongly recommended to have [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) with your preferred Linux distribution installed or alternatively download [Git Bash](https://git-scm.com/) which provides limited command tools.

 ## Hello, World!